-This one day course will teach attendees how to perform a Stress Risk Assessment, identify suitable measures, based on current HSE recommended practices.
+This course will teach attendees how to perform a Stress Risk Assessment, identify suitable measures, based on current HSE recommended practices.

 In these stress risk assessment training course materials, your participants will identify stress, understand how it can be risk assessed and then, what recommendations might be used to reduce its effects.